gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-06-05-3-Implementing-VAE-With_PyTorch.markdown

 ## Practical Aspects of VAE

 In practice, the entire domain of deep learning is about aiding stochastic mini batch gradient descent (SGD) to solve our optimization problem.
 In order to do this, we will introduce some “hacks”.
 These are modifications to the objective function or training procedure in order to either reduce/parallelize computation or to aide stochastic mini batch gradient descent.
-We have already seen one such hack the the original VAE paper used where we [sample just 1 latent vector](https://www.notion.so/Variational-Inference-Expectation-Maximization-and-VAE-d853f353315d4e20b2fa7bccd7ba5367?pvs=21) to get a Monte Carlo estimate for ELBO.
+In the previous post, we have seen one such hack that the original VAE paper used where we sample just 1 latent vector to get a Monte Carlo estimate for ELBO.

 We will introduce a few more modifications that will help train the VAE with SGD.
 They are summarized here -

 ### Modifications to reduce computation

 1. We will reduce the image size.
 For the purposes of this series, we will use images of dimension 64x64 pixels.
 This is just enough resolution to capture our patterns.
-2. We will modify the conditional distribution $P(x | z, \theta)$ as one of the two -
+2. We will modify the conditional distribution <span>$P(x | z, \theta)$</span> as one of the two -
     1. A 4,096 (64 x 64) dimensional Gaussian with constant diagonal covariance matrix.
 With this, the output of our decoder function is just the mean of the Gaussian.
-Since covariance is constant, minimizing $\log P(x_i|z_i,\theta)$, is equivalent to minimizing the mean squared error between the pixels in output of our decoder (the mean) and the input image that led to the latent vector and the reconstruction mean.
+Since covariance is constant, minimizing <span>$\log P(x_i|z_i,\theta)$</span>, is equivalent to minimizing the mean squared error between the pixels in output of our decoder (the mean) and the input image that led to the latent vector and the reconstruction mean.
 This transforms the first part of our ELBO loss into a mean squared error between matrices with 4,096 entries.
     2. A joint distribution of 4.096 independent Bernoulli distributions, that is, each pixel in the image has a Bernoulli distribution that is independent of other pixels.
 For this, the values of input image are normalized to fall between 0 and 1.
 Each element of output of decoder is also restricted to be between 0 and 1 (using a Sigmoid activation).
 This transforms the first part of our ELBO loss to sum of binary cross entropy between each pixel of the two images.

 ### Modifications to aide SGD